Basic procedure to sew stitches

 Press the “Start/Stop” button again to stop sewing.

-(When the foot controller is plugged in, remove your foot from the foot controller to stop sewing.)
+(When the foot controller is plugged in, remove your foot from the foot controller.)

-Raise the presser foot lever, and then remove the fabric.
+When the needle has stopped moving, raise the presser foot lever and remove the fabric.

 Check the sewing finish.
 If necessary, adjust the thread tension.

 For details, refer to ”How to adjust the thread tension”.